 Stop fox hunting – write to the Zug cantonal council

-As the only Swiss canton to date, the canton of Zug has responded to Pascal Wolf's fox-hunting petition with a genuine scientific study.
-In autumn 2025, the Department of the Interior commissioned an expert report from SWILD – Urban Ecology, Wildlife Research, Communication.
+The canton of Zug is so far the only Swiss canton to have responded to Pascal Wolf's fox hunting petition with a genuine scientific study.
+In autumn 2025, the Directorate of the Interior commissioned a technical report from SWILD – Urban Ecology, Wildlife Research, Communication.
 The second version was published in May 2026 and presented to the hunting commission on 16 June 2026.

-The result is unequivocal: the fox hunting currently practised cannot regulate populations sustainably, does not improve disease control, and is inferior to non-lethal methods when it comes to protecting livestock.
-The experiences from Geneva (since 1974) and Luxembourg (since 2015) confirm it: wildlife management works without hobby hunting of the red fox.
+The result is unambiguous: the currently practised fox hunting cannot regulate populations sustainably, does not improve disease control and is inferior to non-lethal methods when it comes to protecting livestock.
+The experiences in Geneva (since 1974) and Luxembourg (since 2015) confirm it: wildlife management works without hobby hunting of the red fox.

 Template letter – copy this text into your email programme